inajan/Module-10-HTS/02-QA_fastq_data.md

 ## Remove adapters and low quality bases

 The next thing we need to do is to remove sequencing adapters and low quality bases.
 We will use a program called [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) for this task.
-Run the following command (it's long so you can copy and paste, **but change the SRR-number**):
+Run the following command (it's long so you can copy and paste.
+Copy all lines together. **But change the SRR-number**):

 ```bash
 trimmomatic PE SRR14253446_1.fastq SRR14253446_2.fastq \